DEFENDER PLUS ONLINE EMERGENCY LIGHTING INVERTER

 The duration it can supply power depends on three key factors: Battery Capacity (Ah): The amount of energy stored in the battery.
 Inverter Efficiency (%): How effectively the inverter converts DC to AC power.
 Load Power (W): The total wattage consumed by connected devices.
 This knowledge is crucial for:

-How many kW can a solar inverter generate?
+How many watts can a 3000-watt inverter run?

-How much power does an inverter need?
+How much power does a 12V inverter use?